-Who we each are - that is, our core identity, which itself is multidimensional - is complicated!
+Who we each are - that is, our core identity - is complicated!
 Our sense of self is influenced by a huge array of factors: individual characteristics, life events, personal choices, cultural recognition, socialization, and so on.
-It is also inevitably influenced by our relative positions of privilege and power, especially in relation to race, class, and citizenship.
-If we are white Americans with a college degree, we are benefitting from a disproportionate number of social and economic advantages when it comes to privilege, even if we don't think of ourselves as being particularly well-off.
-We are likely to have little to no experience with some dimensions of life that the majority of the world's people live out daily: worry about where the next meal will come from, inability to receive good medical care, lack of reliable transportation, consistent fear for our personal safety, lack of choice when it comes to work, being on the receiving end of bias, prejudice, state violence, and so on.
+It is also inevitably influenced by our relative position of privilege and power, especially in relation to race and class.
+If we are white Americans with a college degree, we are sitting somewhere near the top of the mountain when it comes to privilege, even if we don't think of ourselves as being particularly well-off.
+We are likely to have little to no experience with some dimensions of life that the majority of the world's people live out daily: worry about where the next meal will come from, inability to receive good medical care, lack of reliable transportation, consistent fear for our personal safety, lack of choice when it comes to work, being on the receiving end of bias or prejudice, and so on.

 As a sponsoring congregation, you are volunteering to act in solidarity with a person or family who may share few of your experiences, identities, or assumptions.
-They have undoubtedly demonstrated tremendous courage, resourcefulness, and self-determination along the journey and are also most likely in a position of vulnerability, at least at the start of their journey with you.
+By definition, they are in a position of vulnerability and dependence, at least at the start of their journey with you.
 It is important that your core team develop the capacity to examine assumptions and points of view, shaped by your positions of relative privilege, that may be unconscious or invisible to you, so that you can receive and support your guests as fully as possible.
-Consider the extent to which your core team and wider congregation is committed to practicing anti-racism, dismantling systems of white supremacy culture, noticing where and how its symptoms function among you, and how you will stay committed to anti-oppressive and multicultural learning, practice, and humility.
 It's also important that you become comfortable having honest conversations with each other about mis-steps when they happen - and they will happen! - so you can learn and grow in your accompaniment rather than feeling shame and shutting down.
-"Never a failure, always a lesson" is a good mantra for this work (and one of the guiding principles of Emergent Strategy by adrienne maree brown).
+A good mantra for this work is, Never a failure, always a lesson!